JonasAlaif/russol-artifact/README.md

 #### Full output

 The test above printed only a reduced output for easier comparison to the table.
 To print the full output add `-e RUSLIC_EVAL=false` to the command (i.e. `docker run -e RUSLIC_EVAL=false ...`).
 This flag only affects the formatting of the benchmarking results.
+The expected full output can be found at `.../tests/ci-expected-full.txt`.

 The full output includes all categories, even some sub-categories which are not mentioned/included in the paper.
 The results for each category now also list the used pure functions along with their AST nodes and whether they are counted as executable.